farhaddaei/MeshTransformation/README.md

   -------
   1. Create a conda envirment with Python >= 3.6
   2. Activate the new env
-  3. Navigate to diectory containning setup.py
-  4. run following command in terminal
+git  4. run following command in terminal

      pip install .